buddhist-uni/buddhist-uni.github.io/_content/av/elon-musk_stevenson-gary.md

 standing between them and high levels of taxation.
 And they don't want to pay taxes

-For a longer discussion of Elon Musk's specific flavor of psychopathy, listen to [this discussion with Kara Swisher](https://youtu.be/2xXLycFv5Gc).
+For a more nuanced discussion of Silicon Valley's 'Sci-Fi' ideology, see [this talk by Bhante Sujato](/content/av/not-my-tomorrow_sujato) and for a deeper discussion of Elon Musk's specific flavor of psychopathy, listen to [this conversation with his friend Kara Swisher](https://youtu.be/2xXLycFv5Gc).